edinburgh-napier/set09121/lectures/lecture2.md

 <br>
 Submitting a game that doesn't run, due to something like missing .DLLs will lose you serious marks. <!-- .element: class="fragment" -->

 ---

+# Writing code for deployment
+- People lose marks for this **Every.
+Single.
+Year.**
+- Don't make me go looking for the right version of a .DLL (32 vs 64 bit). <!-- .element: class="fragment" -->
+- **TEST YOUR CODE ON ANOTHER MACHINE BEFORE SUBMITTING** <!-- .element: class="fragment" -->

+---